 Also, granite is expensive.
 Marble, quartz, or treated laminate counters are much more affordable and equally durable.

 White-on-white bathrooms, where walls and fixtures are all white, look dazzlingly clean and contemporary to some viewers.
 They've also been touted as enlarging the look of the room.
 However, unless all-white bathrooms are kept very clean, they'll look dirty.
 If there's one thing white does not do, it's concealing dirt and grime.
 And to put it quite frankly, how many renters keep their bathrooms spotless all the time?

 It's smarter to choose a neutral pastel and add natural elements to your rental unit's bathroom, as it minimizes the necessary upkeep and is equally attractive.

-Millennial renters--so, those who are currently in their twenties and thirties--are very concerned with energy efficiency and environmental pollutants.
+Millennial renters—so, those who are currently in their 20s and 30s—are very concerned with energy efficiency and environmental pollutants.
 You'll make your unit more attractive to Millennial renters (of which there are many) if you can advertise that your renovations are environmentally friendly.

 So, which trends should you avoid?
-Don't buy paint, for example, based only on price and color.
+Don't buy paint based only on price and color.
 Choose paint with low or no volatile organic compounds (VOCs) because they pollute the environment less and won't bother chemical-sensitive renters.
 Then, advertise that fact.
 In addition, don't buy lightbulbs or fixtures with no attention to their energy efficiency.
 Instead, look for Energy Star labels to ensure maximal energy conservation.